YouyouCong/fscd21-artifact/README.md

 - `lambdaf-red.agda`: The reduction rules of λF.
 The relation `Reduce` serves as the proof of preservation (Theorem 1).

-- `cps.agda`: The λC calculus and CPS translation presented in Section 4 and 6.
+- `cps.agda`: The λC calculus and CPS translation presented in Sections 4 and 6.
 The cpse function serves as the proof of type preservation (Theorem 3).

 - `lambdac-red.agda`: The reduction rules of λC.